 - I’m Pathetic Enough

 THE ADVENTURES OF BERNIE THE SCHOOLBOY

 Apparently owing to her dissatisfaction with Sony’s control over her musical career, Wang shelved her musical ambitions and returned to school.
-Sony coaxed her back to music making with another compromise; she could release a self-produced stand-alone album of her originals if she agreed to follow its release with a third album of conventional covers.
+Sony, in turn, coaxed her back to music-making with another compromise; Wang could release a self-produced stand-alone album of her originals if she agreed to follow its release with another conventional album of covers.
 She agreed, apparently, on the condition that her original work first be released in Japan, where she felt the record buying public was more open-minded to her artistic vision.